-In addition to the Election of Directors Proposal, Advisory Vote on the Executive Compensation Proposal, the Advisory Vote on the Frequency of the Advisory Vote on Executive Compensation Proposal, a Reverse Stock Split Proposal, the FirstFire Issuance Proposal, the GS Capital Issuance Proposal, the Tysadco Issuance Proposal, the Generating Alpha Issuance Proposal, the Authorized Common Stock Increase Proposal and the Incentive Plan Increase Proposal.
-Our stockholders are also being asked to approve one or more adjournments of the Annual Meeting, if necessary or appropriate, to solicit additional proxies in favor of any or all of the Election of Directors Proposal, Advisory Vote on Executive Compensation Proposal, Advisory Vote on the Frequency of the Advisory Vote on Executive Compensation Proposal, Reverse Stock Split Proposal, FirstFire Issuance Proposal, GS Capital Issuance Proposal, Tysadco Issuance Proposal, Generating Alpha Issuance Proposal, the Incentive Plan Increase Proposal and the Authorized Common Stock Increase Proposal if there are insufficient votes at the time of such adjournment to approve and adopt any or all of the Election of Directors Proposal, Advisory Vote on Executive Compensation Proposal, Advisory Vote on the Frequency of the Advisory Vote on Executive Compensation Proposal, Reverse Stock Split Proposal, FirstFire Issuance Proposal, GS Capital Issuance Proposal, Tysadco Issuance Proposal, Generating Alpha Issuance Proposal, the Incentive Plan Increase Proposal and the Authorized Common Stock Increase Proposal (the "Adjournment Proposal").
+In addition to the Reverse Stock Split Proposal.
+Our stockholders are also being asked to approve one or more adjournments of the Annual Meeting, if necessary or appropriate, to solicit additional proxies in favor Reverse Stock Split Proposal, if there are insufficient votes at the time of such adjournment to approve and adopt the Reverse Split (the "Adjournment Proposal").
 If the Adjournment Proposal is approved, the Annual Meeting could be successively adjourned to another date.
 In addition, the Board could postpone the Annual Meeting before it commences, whether for the purpose of soliciting additional proxies or for other reasons.
 If the Annual Meeting is adjourned for the purpose of soliciting additional proxies, stockholders who have already submitted their proxies will be able to revoke them at any time prior to their exercise at the adjourned meeting.